glenn-kraf/Building-a-Neural-Network-from-Scratch/README.md

 ⸻

 The implementations are based on the mathematical forumulation for feed forward neural networks found in C. Higham and D. Higham.
-Deep Learning: An Introduction for Applied Mathe- maticians.
+Deep Learning: An Introduction for Applied Mathematicians.
 SIAM REVIEW, Vol. 61, No. 4, pp. 860-891, 2019.